Are Computer “Bots” Making Your Healthcare Decisions?

 Paul McGrady: Sure, so back in the day and I mean last month, it was easy to conduct a whois search on a domain name, figure out the email address, then do a reverse registrant search on that email address, and essentially take a look at the entire portfolio and understand the universe of problem that you’re having with a particular bad guy.
 And that would also draw out uses by that particular bad guy of third party marks, which was a bad faith factor for the UDRP complaint that helps you win your UDRP arbitrations.
 But as I mentioned, a lot of that easy access is essentially going away and so from now in order to prove, you know, the kinds of bad faith multiple infringements that were easy to prove just a few weeks ago, unless ICANN confirms that the tiered access accreditation process will result in searchable whois data.
 You know, that easy method is going to go away and we’re going to have to figure out how to do that by piecing together information, like you mentioned Lee, that you know, you are able to go in and see where the bad guys are pointing, what DNS records they have, but of course that’s a bit more work than just a simple reverse registrant search.
 So, you know what is new maybe became a little common place, but now it’s back, mostly because of how ICANN is handling the GDPR law.

 Lee Neubecker: Well thank you Paul for being on the show today and if you need to reach Paul, his contact information is available on our blog post at leeneubecker.com.
 Thank you.

 Enigma Forensics CEO & President Lee Neubecker attends Legal Tech 2018 in New York.
-Lee sits down with Attorney David Rownd who is a partner at Thompson Coburn to discuss trade secret misappropriation.
+Lee sits down with Attorney David Rownd who is a partner at Thompson Coburn to discuss trade secret misappropriation and the role of Computer Forensics.
 They share their experiences in litigation concerning trade secrets and the misapporiation of information.